huyenbnguyen/AI-2016-project1/README.md

 ­1
 / 2
 * 5
 ^ 2

 For this problem, your program should use iterative deepening, start with the value of 4, and its goal is to reach a value of 11 within 2.5 seconds.
 Operators it is permitted to apply are adding 3 to the current value, subtracting 1, dividing by 2, multiplying by 5, or squaring the number.
 ** All
 arithmetic operations have the same (unit) cost. **

-##What your program should output
+** Please do not leave more than one empty line at the end of file **

+##Program Output
 Your program should output the operators needed to reach the answer (or get as close as possible) in the following format:
 4 ^ 2 = 16